cocome-community-case-study/cocome-cloud-jee-service-adapter/README.md

   from 4848 (admin) and 8080 (web).
 - In case you deployed before, redeployment will fail until you undeploy first.
 This can be done with
-  `mvn -s settings.xml post-clean install` which undeploys and then tries to deploy the application again
+  `mvn -s settings.xml post-clean install -DskipITs` which undeploys and then tries to deploy the application again
 - If undeployment does not work.
 Try undeploying with the Glassfish administration interface or `asadmin`.
 In seldom cases Glassfish does